Smuntz/repeatApi/README.md

-# Parse Array of JSON objects
+# API - Parse Array of JSON objects

 This API only has one function and that is to parse an array of JSON objects and return the original input as a text string and a JSON object with the parsed JSON.